d11wtq/whittle/README.md

 ## Disambiguating expressions with the use of parentheses

-Sometimes we really do want "1+2*3" to mean "(1+2)*3", so we should really support this in our mathematician.
+Sometimes we really do want "1+2*3" to mean "(1+2)*3", so we should really support this in our mathematician class.
 Fortunately adjusting the syntax rules in Whittle is a painless exercise.

 ``` ruby
 require 'whittle'